segmentio/segment-docs/src/connections/destinations/catalog/monetate/index.md

 ### Client-Side

 Because the Monetate destination needs to be on the page right away, Segment can't add it for you.
-That means you'll need to put the Monetate javascript snippet on the page.
+That means you'll need to put the Monetate JavaScript snippet on the page.
 Pop over to Monetate and in Settings > destination > Tag you'll find their snippet.

 To get started with Monetate and Segment, just enable the Monetate destination on your Segment **Destinations page**.
 If you've already copied the Monetate script tag onto your page, you're ready to go!